Wii system software: Check Mii Out Channel

 The Check Mii Out Channel (also known as the Mii Contest Channel in Australia, Europe and Japan, and Canal Miirame in Spanish-speaking Latin American countries) was a channel that allowed players to share their Miis and enter them into popularity contests.
 It was first available on November 11, 2007.
-It was available free to download from the Wii Channels section of the Wii Shop Channel.
+It was available free to download from the Wii channels section of the Wii Shop Channel.

 Users would post their own Miis in the Posting Plaza, or import other user-submitted Miis to their own personal Mii Parade.
-Each submitted Mii was assigned a 12-digit entry number to aid in searching.
-Submitted Miis were given 2 initials by their creator and a notable skill/talent to aid in sorting.
+Each submitted Mii was assigned a twelve-digit entry number to aid in searching.
+Submitted Miis were given two initials by their creator and a notable skill/talent to aid in sorting.

-In the Contests section, players submitted their own Miis to compete in contests to best fit a certain description (e.g. Mario without his cap).
+In the Contests section, players submitted their own Miis to compete in contests to best fit a certain description (such as Mario without his cap).
 After the time period for sending a Mii had expired, the user had the choice of voting for three Miis featured on the judging panel, with ten random Miis being shown at a time.
 Once the judging period is over, the results of the contest may be viewed.
-Their selection and/or submission's popularity in comparison to others was displayed, as well as the winning Mii and user.
+Their selection or submission's popularity in comparison to others was displayed, as well as the winning Mii and user.

 The Check Mii Out Channel sent messages to the Wii Message Board concerning recent contests.
 Participants in certain contests would add their user and submitted Mii to a photo with a background related to the contest theme.
 This picture would then be sent to the Wii Message Board.

-This channel ended its seven-year support on June 27, 2013 like the four other channels (Forecast Channel, News Channel, Everybody Votes Channel, Nintendo Channel).
+This channel ended its seven-year support on June 27, 2013, along with the four other WiiConnect24 channels (Forecast Channel, News Channel, Everybody Votes Channel, Nintendo Channel).